fielded/jobs/designer.md

 Ultimately we need you to help us push the boundaries of UI/UX and make mobile a tool for social and economic empowerment.
 This is intended to be a full-time position.

 ## Required
-* Experience with design research, user-centred design design
+* Experience with design research, user-centred design
 * User-oriented, evidence-based mindset and openness to user feedback, new ideas
 * A deep curiosity for information and interaction design
 * 2+ years working experience in a fast-paced environment (agency, software development company, freelance portfolios also considered)